sburn/docker-apache-atlas/README.md

 This `Apache Atlas` is built from the 2.1.0-release source tarball and patched to be run in a Docker container.

-Atlas is built with `embedded HBase + Solr` and it is pre-initialized (atlas_start.py -setup), so you can run Atlas after image download without additional steps.
+Atlas is built with `embedded HBase + Solr` and it is pre-initialized, so you can use it right after image download without additional steps.

 If you want to use external Atlas backends, set them up according to [the documentation](https://atlas.apache.org/#/Configuration).